 Texas Civil Rights Project (TCRP) uses legal advocacy to empower Texas communities and create policy change.
 The legal staff and volunteers of TCRP have been in the courtrooms in McAllen, TX, interviewing as many separated parents as possible to provide support for families and share their stories with partner organizations in the border region and beyond.

 The Libra Foundation is a family foundation with an endowment of approximately $300 million invested for impact.
-The Foundation is committed to social justice work in the United States in the areas of criminal justice and drug policy, environmental justice, and women’s rights.
+The Foundation is committed to social justice work in the United States in the areas of criminal justice and social justice, environmental justice, and women’s rights.
 Over the past decade, the foundation has granted approximately $42 million to more than 100 grantee partners.